 UW: Jardine

-(plus others TBA, e.g., Clarissa Anderson, Matt Reimer, Kailin Kroetzer, Beth Fulton)
+(plus others TBA, e.g., Clarissa Anderson (and/or Jan Newton?), Matt Reimer, Kailin Kroetzer, Beth Fulton)

 Overview:

+Start high-level here - Climate change is expected to result in the shift of species across management boundaries and potential de-coupling/mismatch of predators and prey (Pinsky Science - Fish wars).
+Fisheries management structures need to be responsive to changing climate condition (discuss / cite BLOB BLOB2.0).

-Under the Climate and Communities Initiative, the Council will be developing a suite of 3-5 qualitative, 30,000-foot scenarios that depict plausible conditions for the California Current in 2040; these will include climate conditions, demographics, economic conditions, technological changes, social factors, political context, etc. While these scenarios will not be fully developed until June 2020, potential examples that Jameal conjured up might include Winner-Take-All and Something-For-Everybody Scenarios:
+Under the Climate and Communities Initiative, the Council will be developing a suite of 3-5 qualitative, high-level scenarios that depict plausible conditions for the California Current in 2040; these will include climate conditions, demographics, economic conditions, technological changes, social factors, political context, etc. While these scenarios will not be fully developed until June 2020, potential examples that Jameal conjured up might include Winner-Take-All and Something-For-Everybody Scenarios:

 Winner-Take-All: rise of big business fishing; pushing of state and local agendas; rapid technological advancement in fishing, fleets, and processors; pace of climate change accelerates